Mariachi’s history: 5 interesting facts

 Mariachi music was classified as rural at the beginning of the 20th century, considered non-appealing for Mexican jetsetters of the time and not worthy of the big city scene.
 It was not until their songs were included in the music repertoire to celebrate President Porfirio Díaz’s 75th birthday in 1905 that this music began to find a place among the treasured folklore of Mexico.

-Two years later, during a feast offered to the US Secretary of State Eliu Root, the mariachi wore his typical suit for the first time.
+Two years later, during a feast offered to the US Secretary of State Eliu Root, the mariachi wore their typical suit for the first time.
 The mariachi suit consists of trousers and jacket with fine embroidery, bow tie, gold and silver button placket —also made of suede—, boots and a sombrero easily confused with the charro’s outfit: mariachi’s crown shape has only two dents or pedradas on the sides, while the charro’s has four as a mean of protection while managing the cattle.

 The original instruments’ formation used to leave trumpets aside, as the rough sound was found unpleasant.
 However, it is said that the director of the most important radio station in Mexico, Emilio Azcárraga Vidaurreta, had influence to have the trumpet incorporated in the 1930’s.